wsong1985/kickstarter-analysis/README.md

   - _This dataset is skewed to the right in both successful and failed campaigns._

 - What are some other possible tables and/or graphs that we could create?
-  - _Average Donations Based on Goals in PLays_
+  - _Outcomes Based on Subcatogory in music
   - _Averages Donations Based on Launch Dates in Successful Campaigns_